 Freed-Hardeman students expecting to earn credit at another institution and to use it to meet a FHU requirement must have written approval in advance.
-To arrange approval, students should contact the dean of the school in which their major is located.
+To arrange approval, students should contact the dean of the college in which their major is located.
+Students who have not declared a major may contact their freshman advisor.